Jamie-R24/ExecStackInvestigation/README.md

 # ExecStackInvestigation
 Investigation of the NX Stack compiler defense and how to circumvent it

+Exploit Scipts can be decrypted with 7zip and the password is the flag for the ctf.
+Good luck!

 ## Run Setup:
 The files can be downloaded from the picoCTF website listed [here](https://play.picoctf.org/practice/challenge/179?page=1&search=Here%27s%20a%20).
 Once the files are downloaded, you are left with the executable `vuln`, `libc.so.6` and `Makefile`.